from __future__ import annotations

 Base class for masked batch normalization modules of various dimensions.
 When affine is True,

-which are then used to produce binary masks via bernoulli sampling.
+into probability scores, which are then used to produce binary masks via Bernoulli sampling.
+Finally, the

 Args: